 To do so requires envisioning the factory of the near-future, with Information Technology and Operational Technology (IT-OT) convergence, existing jobs performed by robots and, starting now, the emergence of entirely new job functions.

-Above all, leadership now involves a heightened level of ambidextrous capabilities to operationalise these changes.
-To position the organisation for uncharted directions, leaders themselves must transform.
+Above all, leadership now involves a heightened level of ambidextrous capabilities to operationalize these changes.
+To position the organization for uncharted directions, leaders themselves must transform.

 To fuse the power of technology and people, leadership starts with a vision

 Envisaging change and how it will impact the organization means challenging the basis of the business.
 The automotive industry may not have imagined the transport revolution even as recently as 20 years ago – but those companies that did would have seized competitive advantage in the development of electric cars, autonomous drive vehicles, and ideas on how to mitigate the sharing economy’s swing away from personal car ownership.

 Unlock transformative potential by articulating the company’s mission.
 Business success now means a north-star purpose, beyond profits – and the stewardship of an enterprise now requires mapping its entire social footprint.
 This directly improves the bottom line: according to a Harvard and EY Beacon Institute study, companies prioritizing purpose are significantly more likely to achieve 10% or greater revenue growth.
 1

 Leaders need to imagine their companies as digital-first entities.
 In all industries, the 21st Century will be one of radical uproot, primarily due to digitization.
 Consider, for example, that even the food industry has already undergone immense change: the purchase cycle of packaged food has been influenced by online shopping.
 And the rapid spread of food trends via digital media has spawned broader consciousness of ingredients, as one manifestation of healthier choices by more informed consumers.